 top of page

-I have worn MANY creative hats in the past, including graphic designer, art director and interior decorator.
+I have worn many creative hats in the past, including graphic designer, art director and interior decorator.

 I earned a BFA in graphic design and spent my early professional career working for ad agencies, newspapers and corporations.